alexandrerussi/Studify_Site-System/README.txt

 ----README----

-Site for teachers who teach private classes and for students who would like this type of class.
+In partnership with FIAP School, I created a project of startup to develop and improve education in our country.
+It is an online tutoring platform that helps teachers who give private classes and students who need it.

 System to administer all registration and datas.